ptrkbrgmn/dn-smoke-test/README.md

+TODO;
+- Implemente for prod environment
+- Run ESLint and check for improvements
+- Let Bang nodejs coders take a look

 # DN Smoke test
 A series of HTTP requests that:
 - Checks that a specific article is available on Episerver